 Bring Up Water, Tea or Coffee: Suggest your guests try a non-alcoholic drink.
-This is a great alternative which can help them to let the liquor pass through the body.
+Green tea, in particular, is a great alternative which can help them to let the liquor pass through the body.

 Ignore the Drunk Person: Rather than relying on an intoxicated person to stop, it is suggested to decrease the flow of alcohol yourself.
 This strategy will provide the drunk patron more time to let the alcohol pass through his system.